piousbox/scratchpad_app/README.md

 # Hello World PhoneGap Template [![bitHound Score][bithound-img]][bithound-url]

-A PhoneGap Hello World template

-## Usage

-#### PhoneGap CLI

-The hello-world template is the default when you create a new application using the [phonegap-cli][phonegap-cli-url].

     phonegap create my-app

-Create an app using this template specifically:

     phonegap create my-app --template hello-world

-To see a list of other available PhoneGap templates:

     phonegap template list

-## [config.xml][config-xml]

 #### android-minSdkVersion (Android only)